 To finally test whether the appetizers were a fluke or simply better avoided when visiting Mediterraneo in Greenwich, CT, we indulged in dessert.
 Both the tiramisu and chocolate cake were decadent and a perfect end to the evening.

 It had been years since we visited Mediterraneo, but we cannot remember for the life of us why it had taken so long to return.
 While the appetizers are not worth the disappointment, this gem at the bottom of Greenwich Avenue is well-worth a visit for the ambience, the people-watching, and the seafood!

 And for recommendations on even more Greenwich dining options, such as:

 - French restaurants

-- Waterfront restaurants in Greenwich, CT (including L’Escale, Polpo, and Terra)
+- Waterfront restaurants in Greenwich, CT (or places with outdoor seating, including L’Escale, Polpo, and Terra)

 - All of the fantastic Greenwich, CT, attractions including Greenwich bars and nightlife